WASM Bindings

 // Compile documentation examples on the fly

-const examples = document.querySelectorAll('[data-vue-example]');
+const examples = document.querySelectorAll("[data-vue-example]");

 for (const el of examples) {

-const { code } = compileSfc(el.textContent, {
+const result = compileSfc(el.textContent, {

 filename: `example-${el.id}.vue`,